techconative/Restel/README.md

 ## About:

-Restel is a data-driven, no(low) code test automation framework, which is capable of reading the Rest Service APIs from the spreadsheet and runs it though TestNG test-library and generate allure reports.
+Restel is a data-driven, no(low) code ReST APIs test automation framework, it has the capability  to understand the standardized test suits/scenarios/definitions that's been defined in the spreadsheets, executes the tests through [TestNG](https://testng.org/doc/) and produces the results as [Allure](https://docs.qameta.io/allure/) reports.

 ## Rationale:

-When it comes to API testing, the typical phase goes like this,
+When it comes to API automation testing, the typical phase goes like this,

 1. Understand the application and its context
 2. Come up with test case scenarios(tyically in spreadsheet)